 We are actively conducting research on COVID-19 with the goal of developing an antibody-based treatment.
 Additionally, we are maintaining limited laboratory operations in order to better serve our customers and collaborators who are doing their utmost in the fight against the pandemic.

-Launch of new viral extraction solution with Beckman Coulter Life Sciences
+Launch of new viral RNA extraction solution with Beckman Coulter Life Sciences

-We are proud to announce the launch of this new, high-performing viral RNA extraction kit from Beckman Coulter after successful collaboration.
-The Beckman Coulter RNAdvance Viral XP extraction kit is iRepertoire-validated for use in high-throughput research workflows for RNA extraction from swab samples for use in qRT-PCR.
+The Beckman Coulter RNAdvance Viral XP Extraction Kit is iRepertoire-validated for use in high-throughput research workflows for RNA extraction from swab samples for use in qRT-PCR.

 “We performed more than 100 RNA extractions and more than 500 qPCR reactions during a three-day period to validate RNAdvance Viral XP.
 The results clearly demonstrate this new solution from Beckman Coulter Life Sciences is a viable alternative to help alleviate a critical shortage in the RNA extraction kit supply chain.